lineartimer/WebAppStarterPack/doc/notes.md

 - A good (and free) favicon generator: favicon.io/favicon-generator
 - On the Application tab of the browser's Developer Tools, the cookies and the content of the local storage can be checked
 - On the Network tab of the browser's Developer Tools, all the http communication between the frontend and the backend can be checked
+- If npm install starts being terribly slow and restarting your machine doesn't help and re-installing Node.js doesn't help and it also doesn't work in a simple test project, then waiting a couple of hours might solve the issue.
+Also check https://status.npmjs.org/ because npm can have temporary issues and if there's one, it will be shown there

 ## HTML